codecombat/codecombat/app/assets/markdown/gd1-5day.md

 ### Setup
 1. Navigate to the class page.
 2. Select students to whom you want to assign Game Development 1.
-3. Select Game Development 1 from the Bulk-Assign dropdown, then click “Assign”.
+3. Select Game Development 1 from the "Select Course" dropdown, then click “Assign Course”.
 4. Students will be able to see Game Development 1 from their student dashboard.

 ### Course Overview